supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Pipeline/Pipeline.md

 ## Performance Analysis of Pipelines

 In non-pipelined CPU, each instruction execution may take one (or several) clock cycles.
-But in pipelined CPU, a single stage execution of an insttruction may take one (or several) clock cycles.
+But in pipelined CPU, a single stage execution of an instruction may take one (or several) clock cycles.

+$$
+\text{Instruction Execution Time} = \text{Cycles Per Instruction} \times \text{Cycle Time}
+$$

+We don't consider the execution time of the first instruction separately in a very large number of instructions, it does not matter.
+For every $k$ clock cycles, an instruction gets executed completely.
+So average instruction execution time is the number of cycles per instruction multiplied by the cycle time.

+$$
+\text{Average Instruction Execution Time} = \text{Cycles Per Instruction} \times \text{Cycle Time}
+$$

 In an ideal pipelined CPU, the interstage buffers have no latency, but in reality, interstage buffers do have latency.